OpenLMIS/dev-ui/README.md

 - `--noDocs` disables the generation of the JS documentation when running `grunt build`
 - `--noStyleguide` disables the generation of the KSS styleguide when running `grunt build`
 - `--serve` will run the development server along with any other command (and will keep the process alive).
 When this command is used, any URL configurations that start with `http` will be replaced with a proxy URL which will add CORS headers to the actual requested URL.
-- `--syncTransifex` causes the `grunt messages` command to attempt to sync locale specific message files to transifex for the current directory.
+- `--pullTransifex` causes the `grunt messages` command to attempt to pull locale specific message files from Transifex for the current directory.
 The sync will only occur if:
 -- A valid `transifexProject` name is defined in the `project.properties` file -- A transifex username and password are supplied either as environment variables (`TRANSIFEX_USER`, `TRANSIFEX_PASSWORD`)
+- `--pushTransifex` makes `grunt messages` command push the translations to Transifex.
+Should be used in combination with `--pullTransifex`.

 ### Proxy URLs
 Working with OpenLMIS servers or services will require CORS Headers to get data across domains.
 To ease development the OpenLMIS-UI dev server will create a local proxy URL and replace the variable with a foreign URL.